-Loyalty rewards programs are a great way for small businesses to build and maintain a loyal customer base that visits often.
+Loyalty rewards programs are a great way for small businesses and restaurants to build and maintain a loyal customer base that visits often.
 This is a big deal because loyal customers are 50% more likely to try new products, and spend 31% more than new customers.
 Unfortunately, many businesses aren’t getting the most from their loyalty program because they only offer monetary rewards—things like discounts and freebies.
 These types of rewards are great, and you should definitely include them in your rewards program, but they don’t build true customer loyalty.
-To really connect with customers and turn them into influencers who organically spread the word about your business, you need to incorporate experiential rewards into your loyalty program.
+To really connect with customers and turn them into influencers who organically spread the word about your business, consider incorporating these experiential rewards examples into your loyalty program.

 Millennials now make up the largest portion of consumers, and according to an extensive study by Eventbrite, 72 percent of millennials would rather spend their money on experiences than on material things.
 It’s not just millennials who feel this way, either.
 Our understanding of human psychology shows that the happiness we get from buying stuff is fleeting, whereas experiences define our self-identity, no matter how old we are.